chikeorjih/chikeorjih.github.io/_posts/2015-11-24-the-phantom-menace.md

 felt less believable than the action sets, but this was not shocking after recalling how bad episode 2 and its political mess was.

+{% include post-image.html url="/assets/img/movies/tpm-maul.jpg" description="AWESOME!!!" %}
 The final encounter with Darth Maul was far and away the best part of the entire film.
 I could recommend the film for this scene alone.
-It had what, in my opinion, is still the best Jedi duel in Star Wars.
+It had, in my opinion, what is still the best Jedi duel in Star Wars.
 Obi Wan waiting impatiently for the energy barrier to turn so he can kick the crap out of Darth Maul was fantastic.
 It was believable action storytelling as well as convincing special effects.